PostHog/posthog.com/contents/blog/10x-engineers-do-user-interviews.md

 User interviews are high-bandwidth: you can quickly narrow down the most important problem and gather all the parameters.
 But it normally takes a few days to get on the call.

-After the initial discussion, get your user on Slack for B2B or Whatsapp for B2B.
+After the initial discussion, get your user on Slack for B2B or iMessage for B2C.
 This will enable you to quickly follow up with mockups or further questions during the solution validation phase.

 Check out this example from Li when building out our feature flag permissions.
 She received the response 3 minutes (!!) later.